lhr-solar/BPS/Docs/source/Software/Apps.rst

 Voltage Mutex
 =============

 Mutually excludes accesses to the Voltage buffer in the Voltage.c library.
-This mutex is needed i

 MinionsIO Semaphore
 ===================